Paul Simon's Concert in the Park

-Paul Simon's Concert in the Park is a live album and concert film recorded by Paul Simon as part of his 1991-2 "Born at the Right Time" Tour, with an extensive live backing band comprising top studio and touring musicians as well as a guest appearance at the start by the Brazilian percussion group Olodum.
-The concert took place in Central Park, New York City on August 15, 1991 and was broadcast live on the HBO television network as well as being recorded for audio and video release.
+Paul Simon's Concert in the Park is a live album and concert film recorded by Paul Simon as part of his 1991–92 "Born at the Right Time" Tour, with an extensive live backing band comprising top studio and touring musicians as well as a guest appearance at the start by the Brazilian percussion group Olodum.
+The concert took place in New York City’s Central Park on August 15, 1991, and was broadcast live on the HBO television network as well as being recorded for audio and video release.

-Recording plus initial and subsequent release details
+Recording and release

-Paul Simon's Concert in the Park was recorded during Simon's worldwide 1991-2 "Born at the Right Time" Tour and provided a survey of his two most recent albums, Graceland and Rhythm of the Saints, and also drew liberally from his earlier songbook including a number of tunes from the Simon and Garfunkel era.
+Paul Simon's Concert in the Park was recorded during Simon's worldwide 1991–92 "Born at the Right Time" Tour and provided a survey of his two most recent albums, Graceland and The Rhythm of the Saints, and also drew liberally from his earlier songbook including a number of tunes from the Simon & Garfunkel era.
 600,000 people were initially claimed to have attended the show, which was held in New York's Central Park on August 15, 1991.
 Later estimates determined that the maximum number of people who could fit in the park space was 48,500.
 The concert was similar to The Concert in Central Park, a reunion concert for Simon and Garfunkel held ten years earlier.
 The concert was broadcast live on TV on the HBO channel and was reportedly recorded live through 96 microphone channels and 20 discrete stage mixers.
 It was then released, with minor track differences, on audio as double live-album (LP), double CD, and audiocassette, and on video as a VHS tape and Laserdisc.
 A DVD release was not made for many years due to contractual difficulties but finally appeared in 2018 as a PBS exclusive.